kangxue/Tele-Registration/README.txt

 Tele-Registration
 =================

-This program is the implementation of our paper:
+This program is an implementation of our paper:

 Hui Huang, Kangxue Yin, Minglun Gong, Dani Lischinski, Daniel Cohen-Or, Uri Ascher, and Baoquan Chen.
 ACM Transactions on Graphics 32(6) (Proc.
 ACM SIGGRAPH Asia 2013), Nov.
 2013.